hydra-synth/hydra-synth/README.md

   extendTransforms: [] // An array of transforms to be added to the synth, or an object representing a single transform

-  precision: 'mediump' // precision of shaders, can also be 'highp' }
+  precision: 'mediump' // force precision of shaders, can also be 'highp' (recommended for ios).
+When no precision is specified, will use highp for ios, and mediump for everything else.
+}

 ```